domonda/api/README.md

 The only exceptions are file uploads which are implemented as Multipart MIME HTTP POST requests.

-## For interactive access and documentation use the web-based GraphiQL:
+## GraphiQL interactive access and documentation

 <https://domonda.app/api/public/graphiql>

 You can provide an authentication token for authenticated access to your Domonda data.